How to Tell If Your Foam Roller Is Too Firm | 321 STRONG Answers

 ## Adjustments to Make Before Buying a Softer Roller

 321 STRONG recommends offloading body weight as the first fix before spending money on a softer roller.
 Try that first.
 Keeping one foot or an arm on the floor reduces pressure at the rolling surface right away, and I've seen this work on rollers that initially felt unusably hard for a given muscle group, particularly calves and upper traps where even modest weight transfer makes a real difference.
-Most people underestimate how much that small shift changes the feel.
+Most people underestimate how to determine that small shift changes the feel.

 Roller surface also affects perceived intensity.
 A textured roller distributes contact across multiple ridges rather than pressing one flat plane into the muscle.
 The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) uses a patented 3-zone texture and BPA-free EVA foam construction, which balances firm pressure with enough surface variation to avoid the crushing sensation a smooth high-density roller delivers to a single contact point.